Floor covering installation

-With home renovation floor covering and office carpet projects, engaging the services of a specialised flooring contractor will guarantee your new floor is an exact fit for your requirements, while adding a touch of class to your property that will help to increase its value.
+With office carpet and home floor covering renovation projects, engaging the services of a specialised flooring contractor will guarantee your new floor is an exact fit for your requirements, while adding a touch of class to your property that will help to increase its value.

 Flooring comes in a broad range of materials, making it possible to select a floor covering that looks good while matching the specific needs of different types of homes and offices.

-Carefully examining the many different floor types available, selecting quality materials and products, hiring installation specialists, and carrying out regular maintenance and cleaning will ensure your floor renovation is everything you ever wanted it to be – a stylish, functional feature to be proud of.
+To ensure your floor renovation is everything you ever wanted it to be – a stylish, functional feature to be proud of:

-The most popular floor coverings include carpet, vinyl, laminate, wood, ceramic/porcelain, and stone, so let’s look at these in a little more detail…
+The most popular floor coverings include carpet, vinyl, laminate, wood, ceramic/porcelain, and stone.
+Let’s look at them in a little more detail.

 Wish to speak with a friendly, experienced renovator about your needs?

 Besides adding softness and warmth to a room, modern carpets boast new features that are attractive to both consumers and interior designers, and the versatility of today’s carpets merits serious consideration if you’re updating your home or office.

 Solid, neutral shades have always been a safe bet for home and office carpeting, but the trend nowadays is towards making a bolder statement with your flooring, vibrant colours such as orange, red, and green emerging as popular choices.
 A bold colour can also mask the effects of daily wear.
 Many people are going for multi-colour mixtures in striking patterns such as colour-blocking or stripes.

 For those who favour leaving the design statement of a room to the walls and furniture, carpets with simple designs and neutral tones – beige, brown, and grey, for example – are still in demand.